L4 Difficult

 How long does it take a Chef to buy a home in Montréal?

-Based on 2026 market data, a Chef earning approximately $52K/year needs around 14 yr 5 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Chef earning approximately $52K/year needs around 14 yr 5 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-That timeline is among the longest in Canada for this occupation — Calgary offers a significantly shorter path at 12 yr 4 mo.
+That timeline is among the longest across major Canadian cities for this occupation — Calgary offers a significantly shorter path at 12 yr 4 mo.

 What percentage of income does a Chef spend on rent in Montréal?

-At current market rents, a Chef in Montréal spends approximately 45% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Chef in Montréal spends approximately 45% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Montréal significantly exceeds this threshold for Chefs — renting here places meaningful pressure on savings and financial flexibility.

 Is Montréal a good city for Chefs to immigrate to?

 High turnover industry.
-Executive chef and sous chef roles command a significant premium over line cook wages.
-Culinary arts credentials help in competitive cities.
+Executive and sous chef roles command a significant premium over line cook wages in both markets.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 The financial data suggests Chefs should weigh Montréal carefully — the housing cost relative to income is high.
 Calgary offers a comparably strong job market with significantly lower housing pressure.

 What is the job market like for Chefs in Montréal?

 High turnover industry.
-Executive chef and sous chef roles command a significant premium over line cook wages.
-Culinary arts credentials help in competitive cities.
+Executive and sous chef roles command a significant premium over line cook wages in both markets.
 AI research hub (Mila, Element AI), aerospace (Bombardier, CAE), gaming (Ubisoft), and bilingual business services.
 Entry-level service roles are typically accessible within weeks of arriving.
 The challenge in Montréal is that wages in this category create a tight budget relative to local housing costs.

 Get your personalised numbers